-Sylvia Likens and her sister Jenny were left in the care of a family friend who tortured Sylvia mercilessly until the young woman died of her extensive, gruesome, injuries.
+In 1965, Sylvia Likens and her sister Jenny were left in the care of family friend Gertrude Baniszewski — who tortured Likens to death and got her own children to help.

-16-year-old Sylvia Likens was entrusted to a family friend, Gertrude Baniszewski, while her parents traveled.
-But the caregiver could not, in fact, be trusted.
+In 1965, 16-year-old Sylvia Likens was sent to the home of a family friend, Gertrude Baniszewski, while her parents were traveling.
+But Likens never made it out alive.

 Jenny was quiet and withdrawn with a limp from polio.
 Sylvia was more confident and went by the nickname “Cookie” and had been described as pretty though she had a missing front tooth.